 Number of persons exposed to significant aircraft noise (regardless of whether their houses or apartments have been sound-insulated).
-Significant aircraft noise levels are currently defined as values greater than or equal to 65 decibels (dB) Day Night Sound Level (DNL).
+Significant aircraft noise levels are currently defined as values greater than or equal to Day-Night Average Sound Level (DNL) 65 decibels (dB).

 LPV & LP Access at GA Airports without ILS